 • Location: Eastern pastry section, main hall

-• Best For: Everyone — this is non-negotiable
+• Best for: Everyone — non-negotiable regardless of what else you order

 time out market lisbon the brutal truth cheat sheet 3